retrievercommunications/telegraf/plugins/inputs/dropwizard/README.md

   # insecure_skip_verify = false

   ## http request & header timeout
+  ## defaults to 5s if not set
   timeout = "10s"

+  ## format the floating number fields on all metrics to round them off
+  ## this avoids getting very small numbers like 5.647645996854652E-23
+  ## defaults to "%.2f" if not set
+  #float_field_format = "%.2f"

   ## exclude some built-in metrics
   # namedrop = [